lillyxcko/Git-Documentation/README.md

 <br><br>

 # Adding SSH Key to GitLab (to allow push/pull)
->The following is to be done in your local environment.
+>The following is to be done in your local environment in a command prompt/terminal of your choice.
+This guide uses Git Bash.

 ### 1. Generate SSH Key Pair:

-If you don't have an SSH key pair, you need to generate one:
+If you don't have an SSH key pair, you need to generate one.
+Copy and paste the following into Git Bash and press [Enter]:

 `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`